CONSTITUTION AND BY-LAWS

 Section 1.
 There shall be an annual meeting of the Chapter during the first calendar quarter for annual reports, the election of officers, and the transaction of other business.
 Notice of the meeting shall be mailed, e-mailed, or sent by other electronic means to each member at least fifteen business (15) days in advance.

 Section 2.
 In addition to the annual meeting, at least four regular meetings of the Chapter shall be held during the year.
 Notice of each such meeting shall be mailed, e-mailed, or sent by other electronic means to each member.

 Section 1.
 The elected officers shall be a President, a First (1st) Vice President, a Second (2nd) Vice President, a Secretary, and a Treasurer.
-Elected officers must be a Regular Member in good standing or a Surviving Spouse Member of the Chapter.
+Elected officers must be a regular member in good standing, member spouse, or Surviving Spouse.

 Section 2.
 The elected officers shall be elected by the membership at the annual meeting.
 Each elected officer shall take office upon being installed at the end of the annual meeting, and shall serve for a term of two (2) years, or until a successor is duly elected and installed.

 Section 3.
 A member shall not serve more than two (2) consecutive terms as President; however, a member may serve more than two terms as President as long as no more than two (2) terms are consecutive within any six (6) year period except as otherwise provided by Sections 4 and 6 of this Article.